mwentzWW/PetroAlchemy/docs/alpha_tutorial.rst

 In the Alpha release the prices, operating expense (OPEX), and capital expense (CAPEX) are static and can not change by month.
-The prices and OPEX with be used for every month’s calculation of income.
+The prices and OPEX will be used for every month’s calculation of income.
 The CAPEX is applied in the first month as one lump sum.

 The default oil and gas prices are the most recent spot prices for WTI